-Super-charged stocks race toward second weekly gain
+Super-charged global stocks race towards second weekly gain

 Graphic - China GDP contributions: here

-(This story corrects size of weekly gains for stocks markets in paragraphs 1 and 3.)

-Additional reporting by Stanley White in Tokyo; Editing by Peter Graff
+Reporting by Marc Jones; Additional reporting by Stanley White in Tokyo; Editing by Peter Graff and Hugh Lawson